MangelCG94/MangelCG94/README.md

 ---

-- 💼 Full Stack and Testing.
+- 💼🌱 Full Stack Developer and Testing.

-- 🌱 Currently learning Rust and Clojure.

 ---